 Thanks to a network of waterways, canals and lakes, Russia river cruises offer the chance to experience both of this awesome country’s most famous cities, Moscow and St Petersburg and explore the history they hold.
-Russia river cruises always involve the country’s celebrated Volga River but they also act as a fascinating opportunity to see some of Russia’s other noted expanses, from huge natural lakes to man-made canals and reservoirs.
+Russia river cruises always involve the country’s celebrated Volga River but they also act as a fascinating opportunity to see some of Russia’s other expansive landscapes, from huge natural lakes to man-made canals and reservoirs.
 Not only will you explore major cities, you’ll also take a journey through the country’s history and experience its traditions with a trip through its ancient Golden Ring towns, which offer a fascinating glimpse at some of Russia’s most impressive and absorbing architecture.
 Whether you choose to begin your cruise in Moscow or St Petersburg, you’ll have the chance to experience some of the finest history and scenery that this spectacular country has to offer.

 Also connected to the Volga by way of the Volga-Don Canal, though not typically a river you’ll visit on the same itinerary is the Don.
 Flowing in a South-westerly direction, this river flows for 1,220 miles before emptying into the Sea of Azov.
 The Dnieper is another river which originates in Russia, though itineraries which explore it tend to concentrate on Ukraine ports, a country which it passes through after leaving Russia.
+Moscow Canal

 If you join your river cruise in Moscow, before joining the Volga, you’ll depart the city by way of the Moscow Canal, which meets the river outside the city.
 Of course, that’s not before exploring the city itself.
 Many itineraries will offer you multiple days in Moscow before you set sail, offering you plenty of opportunities for exploration.
 From the iconic Red Square, you’ll be able to experience such world-renowned landmarks as the Kremlin and the unmistakable St Basil’s Cathedral with its multi-coloured onion domes.
 With more time in the city, you’ll also be able to explore some of the city’s excellent museums, such as the Armoury – an incredible establishment with much more to offer than simply armour, including some of the country’s most revered national treasures.